opencredo/secure-pipeline-verifier/README.md

 #### Service Configuration
-The service has 3 arguments:
+The service has 2 arguments:
 - First argument is the path to a yaml file with the following structure:

 ````
 project:
+    platform: <github/gitlab>
     owner: <your repo organisation name>
     repo: <your repo name>